Type: Primary School Science and Technology Lab

 Project cost: 330K

-The new Science and Technology Lab building for Eleanor Palmer Primary School aims ‘to foster enquiring minds, curiosity and wonder in the world’.
-It will be used by the school and as a shared resource by the neighbouring community and other schools in London.
+Our design for this new Science and Technology Lab building responded to Eleanor Palmer Primary School’s ethos aiming ‘to foster enquiring minds, curiosity and wonder in the world’.
+The new building is a shared learning resource primarily for the school and for the neighbouring community and other primary schools in North London.

-Integrated within the roof volume are two triangular volumes that extend 1.5m higher than the main roof level to create ideal natural daylight conditions, extra space for hanging devices for science experiments, and a high level air extraction zone as part of our strategy for heating and ventilation.
+The preferred design integrates within the space of the roof two triangular volumes that extend 1.5m higher than the main roof level.
+These distinct volumes create ideal natural daylight conditions, generously tall spaces for hanging devices for science experiments, and a high level air extraction zone as part of our strategy for heating and ventilation.

 The main room is conceived as a place for discovery: an adaptable apothecary that incorporates a range of display areas, cupboards and curiosity cabinets along its perimeter.
 Gradually the space is likely to acquire an expressive identity formed by the accumulation of objects, tools, plants and constructions produced in the classroom’s daily life.
 A series of sinks and worktops, a fitted area for cooking, and a small dark/sound room are also included.

 Carefully positioned openings frame the street, the sky, curated displays, and views towards the playground and the main school building.

 The east elevation, facing the main playground, integrates a row of vitrines and a versatile long outdoor bench.